mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 to climb rock surfaces.

 Climbing Kit TL Effect Kg Cost
-Basic 4 DM+1 to climbing-
+Basic 4 DM+1 to climbing-related checks
-related checks

 4 Cr100

-Improved 8 DM+2 to climbing-
+Improved 8 DM+2 to climbing-related check
-related check

 2 Cr500

 GRAPNEL AND CABLE

 A hooked device used to attach a rope for climbing purposes, plus 10 meters of stout cord (100kg load).
 Grapnels can be thrown or propelled by a grapnel